Category: Article

 Finite Games and Infinite Games

 You might hear investors saying that venture capital feels more competitive than ever.
-What they really mean is that venture capital feels more adversarial than ever.
+What they really mean is that venture capital is more adversarial than ever.

 As power and capital concentrates, and the focus is increasingly on winning a finite number of the “best” deals in each vintage, venture capital is necessarily less competitive.